MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-azure-active-directory.md

 ### Policies that apply to Azure Active Directory mode

-The Windows LAPS CSP and Windows LAPS Group Policy object both manage the same settings, but only a subset of these settings apply to Windows LAPS in Azure mode.
+The Windows LAPS CSP and Windows LAPS Group Policy object both manage the same settings, but only a subset of these settings applies to Windows LAPS in Azure mode.

 The following settings are applicable when backing passwords up to Azure Active Directory: